 Dear Bellarmine Summer Days Community,

-As in previous summers, Bellarmine freshmen will have an opportunity to connect with Bellarmine teachers and programs through our Bell Prep camps and a variety of other academic and enrichment offerings including Robotics, Speech and Debate, and Writing Workshop, to name a few.
+As in previous summers, Bellarmine freshmen will have an opportunity to connect with Bellarmine teachers and programs through our Bell Prep camps and a variety of other academic and enrichment offerings including Robotics, Exploring Computer Science, and Writing Workshop, to name a few.
 We also have a variety of outstanding academic and enrichment options for all high school students, including our biggest line-up of computer science courses yet, and the continuation of hands-on courses including robotics and woodworking.
 Further, we will continue to provide opportunities for preview, remediation, and acceleration to all high school students with our UC approved credit bearing courses.
 UC-approved A-G course credit is available for our guest students; guest students should check with their respective schools to determine if they can receive credit for selected courses.
 Our instructors are busy preparing a quality learning experience for each of their respective courses and camps.
-Check out our 2021 summer catalog here: Summer Days: Distance Learning Catalog.
-We hope to have our 2022 catalog available by January.
+Our offerings for Summer 2022 are now live and can be accessed under the Explore Offerings tab.
 I am confident we will continue meeting our high standards for our Summer Days programming through our online, hybrid, and in-person offerings.
 Below are some important facts regarding Summer Days: